jundalisay/superb/content/en/social/economics/solutions/bur.md

 - Instead of an interest rate, a direct markup is assigned.

 When viewed on a macro level, the points-deposits represent an estimate of future productivity.
 This is different from money-deposits which represent actual productivity.
-- 'Monetization' speeds up an economy by converting goods and services into money through sales, - 'Pointization' is the opposite conversion of money into a promise of future resources.
+- 'Monetization' speeds up an economy by converting goods and services into money through sales
+- 'Pointization' is the opposite conversion of money into a promise of future resources.

 Pointization thus saves companies and societies from a monetary crash, by facilitating a soft-landing<!-- through goods and services -->. <!-- numerous loans will allow the unsold productivity of a slowing-down economy to be stored in order to avoid -->